bloomberg/chromium.bb/README.txt

 the various Chromium-related projects without each one needing to maintain their own versionining of each binary.

-To update the GN binary, run (from the Chromium repo) tools/gn/bin/roll_gn.py which will automatically upload the binaries and roll build tools.

 ________________________________________
 UPDATING AND ROLLING BUILDTOOLS MANUALLY